Cutting a tree with Subgraph Complementation is hard, except for some small trees: Polynomial-time algorithm

 \begin{lemma} The algorithm returns \YES\ if and only if $G$ is a yes-instance. \end{lemma} \begin{proof} Clearly, if the algorithm returns \YES, then $G$ is a yes-instance.
 For the other direction, assume that $G$ is a yes-instance.
-If there exists a solution $S$ such that $G\oplus S$ is a connected component, then the algorithm returns \YES\ by Lemma~\ref{lem:paw-trivial}.
+If there exists a solution $S$ such that $G\oplus S$ is a connected component or a triangle-free graph, then the algorithm returns \YES\ by Lemma~\ref{lem:paw-trivial}.
 If there exists a solution $S$ such that $G\oplus S$ has at least three connected components, then by Lemma~\ref{lem:paw-3}, the algorithm returns \YES.
 Assume that there is no solution that transforms the graph into a single component or at least three components.
-Then there must exists a solution $S$ such that $G\oplus S$ has exactly two connected components $G_1$ and $G_2$.
-By Proposition~\ref{pro:paw-characterization}, each of $G_1$ and $G_2$ is either triangle-free or complete multipartite.
-Assume that both $G_1$ and $G_2$ are complete multipartite.
+Further assume that there is no solution that transforms the graph into a triangle-free graph.
+Then there must exists a solution $S$ such that $G\oplus S$ has exactly two connected components $G_1$ and $G_2$, such that one of them, say $G_2$, is a complete multipartite graph.
+Assume that $G_1$ is also complete multipartite.
 Then by Lemma~\ref{lem:paw-cmp-cmp}, the algorithm returns \YES.
-Assume that both $G_1$ and $G_2$ are triangle-free.
-Then by Lemma~\ref{lem:paw-triangle-triangle}, the algorithm returns \YES.
-Now, assume that $G_1$ is triangle-free and $G_2$ is complete multipartite.
+Now, assume that $G_1$ is triangle-free graph.
 Then the algorithm returns \YES\ by Lemma~\ref{lem:paw-triangle-cmp}.
 This completes the proof. \end{proof}

 Now, Theorem~\ref{thm:paw} follows from Lemma~\ref{lem:paw} and the fact that all split partitions and all component partitions of a graph can be obtained in polynomial-time. \begin{theorem} \SCTF{paw} can be solved in polynomial-time. \end{theorem}